bedops/bedops/docs/content/revision-history.rst

 * Starch C++ API

   * Fixed bug with extraction of bzip2- and gzip-backed archives with all other non-primary Starch tools (all tools except `starch`, `unstarch`, `starchcat`, and `sort-bed`).
-Thanks to Eric Haugan for the bug report!
+Thanks to Eric Haugen for the bug report!

 =================
 Previous versions